allisonpmc/DES_Instrument_Cluster/Sprint_planning.md

 1. What have we done?

     1. Allison: Started research on connecting Arduino to Rasberry Pie via can
     2. Sihun: Research on IPC on CAN network
     3. Kiruthi: Research on connecting Display

 1. What will we do?

     1. Allison: COntinue research
     2. Sihun: Warmup, continue research, basic arduino code research
     3. Research MCP2518, continue research on display

+Day 4 - July 25

+1. What have we done?
+    1. Allison: Starting research on Arduino-CAN, Rasberry Pi- CAn
+    2. Shubangi: Connection
+    3. Sihun: Tried to check sensor and research ipc and spi
+    4. Kiruthi: CAN filtering, connecting Display, can mask and filters (bitwise operations), reduce payload
+2. What will we do?
+    1. Allison: connect hardware, start psedo code
+    2. Sihun: presentation of ipc and spi
+    3. Kiruthi: Today bitwise operation can mask and filters
+    4. Shubangi: Continue working on QT and continue general research